Meat/Seafood Process Worker

 You may also need to declare that you do not have any serious infectious diseases.

 There are no specific secondary education requirements to become a meat/seafood process worker.
+However, biology, English and maths may be useful.

 Meat/seafood process workers need to be: